emilyfuhrman/emilyfuhrman.github.io/_posts/2019-10-24-space-filling-moss-wall-proposal.md

   - static
   - interior
 ---
-Proposal for a pixelized moss wall designed to fill the interior space of a new stairwell.
+Proposal for a pixelized moss wall designed to fill the interior space of a stairwell.

-The design is the product of programmatically traversing the Two Sigma logo, pixel-by-pixel, using a Hilbert curve.
-The curve is next unraveled, snakelike, revealing an array of hues that comprise the company's brand identity.
+The design is the product of unraveling and 're'-raveling the graphical artifacts of a company's brand identity.
+Here, the Two Sigma logo is programmatically traversed, pixel-by-pixel, using a Hilbert curve.
+The curve is next unraveled, snakelike, revealing an array of hues.
 The hues are devised to be rendered in cubes of moss, bringing greenery into the space.